 Field experiences must be part of a discrete public health project, and not part of the regular day-to-day activity of the organization or agency.

 EXPO awards carry a stipend of $3,500 to be applied to project expenses, including travel to or from project sites.
 Stipend money is not to be spent on course tuition.
-Awards will be disbursed through the JHU payroll system.
+Awards will be disbursed through the JHU payroll system and may be subject to withholding for Federal tax purposes.

 Upon completion of the field experience and satisfaction of practicum or field placement requirements, awardees will be required to submit: